 Quernmore is a large parish to the east of Lancaster, stretching from the river Lune and the eastern edge of Lancaster high into the Bowland fells.
-Population at the time of the 2011 census was 567.
+Population at the time of the 2021 census was 586.
+26% of the population was aged 65 or over.

 The Northern part of Quernmore is included in this plan because it neighbours Caton-with-Littledale and is geographically isolated from the main part of the parish.
 Residents and visitors might need to use the Victoria Institute in Caton in an emergency.
 It lies along the A683 from the Crook o'Lune to junction A34 of the M6 and on to the Lune Aqueduct on Caton Road.
 It includes the housing in the Denny Bank and Denny Beck area and the Lune Valley Estate.
 Hotels include the Holiday Inn and Premier Inn close to Junction 34.
-The Scarthwaite Hotel is at the Crook o'Lune alongside the Crook o'Lune caravan site.
+The Scarthwaite Hotel (currently closed) is at the Crook o'Lune alongside the Crook o'Lune caravan site (owned by Pure Leisure).
 There is also a caravan site at New Parkside Farm.
 The Lansil Golf Club is alongside the Lune Aqueduct.
 Industrial sites include Bargh's lorry depot and Woodhouse's depot.
-There is a gym and offices on the Lancaster Business Park.
+There is a large gym and offices on the Lancaster Business Park.

 This area was affected by the power cuts during Storm Desmond.
-During Storm Desmond, areas of Quernmore North badly affected included the homes and businesses along the A683 between Junction 34 and the Lune Aqueduct.
+During Storm Desmond, areas of Quernmore North badly affected by flooding included the homes and businesses along the A683 between Junction 34 and the Lune Aqueduct.
 The cause was a combination of exceptionally high river levels and surface water unable to drain from streets.
 Houses on Denny Beck were affected by flooding from the stream itself, high water levels on the Lune, and surface run-off.
 During the November 2017 floods, surface run-off from the A683 was a problem.